Saturday, 9 February 2019

 Afterlife and Return?

-According to very recent tradition, Sir George does not rest easy in his mausoleum in Edinburgh.
+According to tradition, Sir George does not rest easy in his mausoleum in Edinburgh.
+Even before his coffin was laid to rest In Greyfriars it is said that the coffin began to move, its occupant being post-mortem uncomfortable at being placed so near to a prison where many Covenanters were jailed.
 The story of his restless, malevolent spirit is interesting because it seems like a sudden re-occurrence of negative Covenanting propaganda against the former Lord Advocate.
 Why it should have cropped up in recent years is a mystery.
 While the haunting legend is perhaps modern, generations of local laddies regarded the tomb and its occupant as something to be taunted with the following rhyme:

 Bluidy Mackenzie, come oot if ye daur!